delta/outbreak-origins-server/README.md

 - Install postgresql
 - Create your user and change the .env file to reflect that
 - Create the 'outbreak-origins' database
+- Create a database 'oo-test' to run integration tests
 - Run `diesel migration run`

 ### Dev